RobLoach/component-installer/README.md

 License
 -------

-Component Installer is licensed under the MIT License - see the LICENSE file for details.
+Component Installer is licensed under the MIT License - see LICENSE.md for details.